 The first tier is general fitness “FIT” for kids (and adults) of all ages and abilities.
 The “FIT” goal is to get the participants into better “shape.”
 Along with getting stronger, improving cardiovascular health, self-confidence and self-image we also want to help improve their work ethic.

 The second tier is “F.A.S.T.” which stands for Fitness – Agility – Speed – Training which is geared toward Sports Performance Training.
 This is where each athlete can begin to get a more customized program for their specific needs.

 Each youth fitness program session is made to be fun!
 This is extremely important for the kids!
 Matthew also can coach kids of all ages, abilities, needs, and goals.
 Your child can become a better athlete, build their body, increase their speed, enhance cardio-vascular health, get in better shape, improve self-confidence, develop a more positive attitude and self-image, and build a work ethic that will they will carry with them for their life.

-Youth Fitness Program Curriculum
+Our Youth Program Curriculum Is Progression Based

 It is vital to keep kids ‘in shape’ for sports by making sure they’re doing aerobic activities like walking, running, and swimming.
 Children (like adults) should be doing at least 30 minutes a day of a moderately intense physical activity.
 Those who are already more active may benefit from more vigorous exercise.
 The aerobic training should be strenuous enough for them without making them gasp for air or stop exercising.
 Most of all it should be FUN!